knowledge-learning/ehealthkd-2019/docs/pages/index.md

 Feel free to send your questions and feedback to [ehealth-kd@googlegroups.com](mailto:ehealth-kd@googlegroups.com).
 General issues and feedback should be posted on our [Issues Page](https://github.com/knowledge-learning/ehealthkd-v2/issues) in Github.

+Follow [@eHealthKD](https://twitter.com/eHealthKD) on Twitter for up-to-date news, comments and tips about the competition.

 ### Funding

 This research has been supported by a Carolina Foundation grant in agreement with University of Alicante and University of Havana, sponsoring to Suilan Estévez Velarde.
 Moreover, it has also been partially funded by both aforementioned universities, Generalitat Valenciana, Spanish Government, Ministerio de Educación, Cultura y Deporte through the project PROMETEU/2018/089.